-Students will be required to submit a written assignment of 3000 words within the chosen field of practice relating to person centred/ holistic care.
-This will entail focusing on two nursing care skills that can be performed with/to the patient demonstrating the provision of safe and dignified care (one must include an aspect of communication).
+Students will be required to submit a written assignment of 3000 words relating to person centred/ holistic care of a patient nursed in practice.
+This will entail focusing on two nursing care skills that were performed with/to the patient demonstrating the provision of safe and dignified care (one must include an aspect of communication).
 Reference must be made to the relevant standards/guidelines and policies that were utilised.